Back to Tennessee

 What This Bill Does

-• Clarifies that simply providing space, utilities, maintenance, security, improvements, or financial support does not mean an employer or host entity is managing the child care provider.
+• This bill clarifies that the provision of space, utilities, maintenance, security, capital improvements, or financial support to a child care provider, standing alone, does not constitute operation, control, or management of the child care provider.

 Limits and Unknowns